A good travel experience starts at home. So, what should you do before going on a long trip? We’re glad you asked.

 Put Together a Simple Medical Kit

-This can be ab invaluable tool when traveling, especially if you are heading to remote destinations.
+This can be an invaluable tool when traveling, especially if you are heading to remote destinations.

-A well stocked med kit includes gauze, antiseptic wipes, band-aides, triple antibiotic cream, mole skin for blisters, some ibuprofen, and anti-diarrhea pill for long bus trips when suffering from TD (travelers diarrhea).
+A well-stocked medical kit includes gauze, antiseptic wipes, band-aides, triple antibiotic cream, moleskins for blisters, some ibuprofen, and anti-diarrhea pill for long bus trips when suffering from TD (travelers diarrhea).
+Having one can potentially save you a fair amount of grief, so we highly recommend one.

 Start a Travel Blog